B0bbycode/b0bbycode/README.md

 ## Projects I've Worked On

 1. **Linconstore - Marketplace Platform**
-   - [Linconstore](https://linconstore.com)  is a dynamic marketplace connecting users to buyers in Europe and North America.
+   - [Linconstore](https://linconstore.com)  is a dynamic marketplace connecting users to sellers in Europe and North America.

 2. **EchoRealty - Real Estate Website**
    - Dive into the world of real estate with [EchoRealty](https://test.echorealty.co)